Article Last Updated: July 1, 2020

 - The stitching on the cuff is too tight if you have a wide calf.

-If you’re looking for affordable compression socks then you should check these ones out.
+If you’re looking for affordable graduated compression socks then you should check these ones out.

-They offer mild compression that can help relieve some swelling symptoms and boost your blood circulation without being too overpowering.
+These running socks offer mild compression that can help relieve some swelling symptoms and boost circulation of blood without being too overpowering.

 They help you overcome achy legs and they’re not as tight as other models so you can wear them every day.